opensearch-project/documentation-website/_analyzers/token-filters/synonym-graph.md

 # Synonym graph token filter

-The `synonym_graph` token filter is more advanced version of `synonym` token filter, as it allows for multi-word synonyms handling.
-It can handle synonyms across multiple tokens, making it suitable for phrases or when the relationship between tokens matters.
+The `synonym_graph` token filter is a more advanced version of the `synonym` token filter.
+It supports multi-word synonyms and processes synonyms across multiple tokens, making it ideal for phrases or scenarios in which relationships between tokens are important.

 ## Parameters